 Klondike Solitaire is a challenging card game that can be played alone.
-Looking back on its history, it dates back 1700s in Northern Europe.
-The game didn’t make its way across the Atlantic to the USA and Canada until 1870 where it became known as Klondike Solitaire, then just “Solitaire”.
+Looking back its history, it dates back 1700s in Northern Europe.
+The game didn’t make its way across the Atlantic to the USA and Canada until 1870 when it became known as Klondike Solitaire, then just “Solitaire”.
 Some people refer to it as “Klondike” or “Klondike Solitaire”, although this is mostly in the US and Canada, as opposed to Europe.

 Starting the game gives you three (3) gaming modes; Easy: 1 suit, Medium: 2 suits, Hard: 4 suits.
 The game automatically deals your cards to Tableau.
 If you do not like a deal, or you are stuck on a game, you can click the new deal button near the top center of the screen.
 This game allows you to shuffle through the reserve pile an unlimited number of times.